National Health Service (Wales) Act 2006

 The National Health Service (Wales) Act 2006 (c.
 42), sometimes known as the NHS (Wales) Act 2006 is an act of the Parliament of the United Kingdom relating to NHS Wales.

+The enactments consolidated by the act were repealed by section 6 of, and schedule 4 to, the National Health Service (Consequential Provisions) Act 2006.

 Provisions

 It consolidates legislation relating to the National Health Service as it relates to Wales.

 The act devolved certain powers relating to health policy to the National Assembly for Wales.

 The act establishes local health boards and NHS trusts.
 The act establishes mechanisms for improving the delivery of healthcare.
 The act places certain requirements on local health boards to consult on closures of GP surgeries.
 The Welsh Government can place local health boards into special measures under the act.
 The act requires equitable, prompt and effective health service delivery.
 The act requires that the healthcare be free at the point of delivery.

 Amendments

 National Health Service Finance (Wales) Act 2014

 The 2006 act was amended by the National Health Service Finance (Wales) Act 2014 to require that each local health board ensure that its expenditure does not exceed its funding applied over a period of rolling window of three years beginning with each rather than just applying to each financial year.